How to Pay Your Invoice (last updated 05/10/20)

 - A confirmation letter will be emailed/posted to you within 3 working days of setting up the mandate confirming the details we hold for you.

 - This letter and all the correspondence can be sent to either the student's term time address or their permanent address - the permanent address is recommended if the bank account to be used is that of a parent.
-(If you require a different correspondence address, e.g. grandparent, then we can accommodate this, but would need you to set up the mandate over the telephone by calling 0191 334 6292.)
+(If you require a different correspondence address, e.g. grandparent, then we can accommodate this, please contact firstname.lastname@example.org and someone will arrange to call you.)

 - Once the mandate is set up the University will send a letter 10 working days before each collection advising the account holder of the date and the amount that is about to be collected.

 - Collections take place on the first working day of the month.
 Our collection dates for full time students for both tuition and residence are one third of the annual charge collected on 1st December, 1st February and 1st June during each academic year.
 Part time students are typically in work and pay monthly 1st December to 1st July.